ezchx/titanic/README.md

 Kaggle Titanic project

-All files were adapted from Andrew Ng's machine learning course.

-All models used the same 16 variables.
+All files were adapted from Andrew Ng's machine learning course and all models used the same 16 variables.

 ![](https://github.com/ezchx/titanic/blob/master/fit_table2.png)